 Providing your online shoppers with relevance as they browse and shop is absolutely critical.
 How can you tell if it’s working?
 If the proportion of people who buy something when visiting your store is increasing.
 That way you know that your visitors are finding what they’re looking for – and beyond.

 Bounce rate is a useful metric when it comes to understanding if your site’s personalisation is optimised, especially when it comes to the search.
 When customers look for something on your site and then leave, whether or not you stock it, that’s a bad sign and shows that they weren’t able to find what they were looking for.

 By contrast, customers who immediately see the products they’re looking for – or even products which they were not looking for, but which anticipate their needs, are much more likely to stick around rather than bouncing.

 3. Measure Average Order Value

 Most people track revenue, but when it comes to understanding the nuance behind what your customers are thinking, Average Order Value (AOV) can’t be beat.

-Poor personalization will mean that instead of reacting in real-time to optimize the type of strategy being used on each page and on each person, the same recommenders are placed on the same pages for different customers.
-This is not personalized at all, and will not result in a higher AOV.
-If your Ecommerce personalization is working, the AI will determine what strategy is the most likely to get your customers to add that product to their cart at that moment in time, using all the information it has at its disposal.
+Poor personalisation will mean that instead of reacting in real-time to optimise the type of product recommendations being shown on each page to each person, the same recommenders are placed on the same pages for different customers.
+This is not personalised at all, and will not result in a higher AOV.
+If your ecommerce personalisation is working, the AI will determine what strategy is the most likely to get your customers to add that product to their cart at that moment in time, using all the information it has at its disposal.
 This will give you a higher AOV as your visitors add more products to their orders.

-There are lots of ways that indicate whether your personalization is successful or not.
-At the end of the day, the aim is to provide online shoppers with relevance, real-time interaction with the site, and a spectacular experience.
-If you’re not seeing AOV increase, bounce rates decrease, or conversion rates go up, consider investigating what your customers and your personalization might be missing.
+There are lots of ways that indicate whether your personalisation is successful or not.
+The aim is to provide online shoppers with relevance, real-time interaction with the site, and a spectacular experience.
+If you’re not seeing AOV increase, bounce rates decrease, or conversion rates go up, consider investigating what your customers and your personalisation might be missing.